One of the things I’m often asked is ‘what type of hair problem do I have?’.

 In a perfect world, with no disruptions to the hair growth cycle, most people will have between 85% – 90% of their hair follicles in an active growth stage – Trichologists refer to this as the Anagen stage.

-The telogen stage, which can last for 2-3 months, is where the hair in the follicle has stopped growing, has detached from the inside of the follicle and is waiting to be pushed out by new Anagen hair pushing it out of the follicle.
+The telogen stage, which can last for 2-3 months, is where the hair in the follicle has stopped growing, has detached from the inside of the follicle, and is waiting to be pushed out by new Anagen hair pushing it out of the follicle.

-Each hair follicle is independent and goes through the growth cycle at different times – otherwise all your hair would fall out at once.
+Each hair follicle is independent and goes through the growth cycle at different times – otherwise, all your hair would fall out at once.

 The Telogen Effluvium condition occurs when your hair growth cycle is disrupted and more of the active growing hairs (Anagen) get pushed into the resting phase (Telogen) much sooner than they should be.

-Unfortunatley your scalp isn’t choosy which follicles it decides to affect, so hairs that are at different points of their growth cycle will enter the Telogen stage simultaneously in a diffuse pattern, and be shed at around the same.
+Unfortunately, your scalp isn’t choosy which follicles it decides to affect, so hairs that are at different points of their growth cycle will enter the Telogen stage simultaneously in a diffuse pattern, and be shed at around the same.

 With Telogen Effluvium, hair shedding doesn’t happen at the same time as whatever has caused the growth cycle disruption.
-For example if you have had a stressful incident or period in January, and your follicles are sensitive to those changes, you can expect to see the scalp shedding hair through March and April.
+For example, if you have had a stressful incident or period in January, and your follicles are sensitive to those changes, you can expect to see the scalp shedding hair through March and April.

-If you have long hair then this particular problem usually looks much worse as you will notice a loss in density through your pony tail.
-In other cases hair that was once wavy or curly could now become unmanageable and frizzy.
+If you have long hair, then this particular problem usually looks much worse, as you will notice a loss in density through your ponytail.
+In other cases, hair that was once wavy or curly could now become unmanageable and frizzy.

-What causes it and what can you do?
+What causes it, and what can you do?

 As a short-term fix, one of the fastest ways to make the appearance of the hair look fuller and thicker again is to sacrifice some of your length.
 I know that’s easier said than done, but it really does make an instant difference to the way the hair appears to the eye.

-Most of the time the problem corrects itself within 4-6 months and no treatment is needed, however if you have been repeatedly losing excess hair for longer than this period, then its best to visit a Trichologist so it can be investigated, as you may need some internal and external support to help the hair cycle normalise and recover.
+Most of the time, the problem corrects itself within 4-6 months and no treatment is needed; however, if you have been repeatedly losing excess hair for longer than this period, then it’s best to visit a Trichologist so it can be investigated, as you may need some internal and external support to help the hair cycle normalise and recover.